Friday, February 28, 2020

 Therefore, given all the above factors, what's the fuss about electric vehicles?
 In fact, if we as a human race focus on improving the soil and reducing meat consumption, then, we might, in fact, take a concrete step towards tackling the issues of global warming.

-"Now, let's assess how will electric vehicles affect the Indian economy"?
+"Now, let's assess how electric vehicles will affect the Indian economy"?

 Now, it's all right to talk about electric vehicles or EVs, however, talking about these things without proper research can be detrimental to India's manufacturing sector as well as to India's economy.
 Let's assess it here: